piotrmucha/RESTful-API-webservice/Readme.md

  - [ ] <s>Create integration tests for each functionality using H2 in-memory database and JUnit test framework.</s>
  - [ ] Create integration tests for each functionality using mysql testcontainer and Junit test framewrok.
+ - [ ] Move versioning management from sql triggers to java code using @PrePersist and @PreUpdate annotations.

 ## Author